-- for residential development; or - for any other type of development (as outlined in section 11.4.4) where the increase to the overall impervious surface is less than 10%.
+- 1. for residential development-where the increase to the overall impervious surface is less than 150m2; or - 2. for any other type of development (as outlined in section 11.4.4) where the increase to the overall impervious surface is less than 10%.